microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/docs/v1.0-beta/New-MgWindowsUpdatesPolicyComplianceChange.md

 # New-MgWindowsUpdatesPolicyComplianceChange

 ## SYNOPSIS
-Create a new contentApproval object.
+Create new navigation property to complianceChanges for admin

 ## SYNTAX